seinokoula/elysia_bun_A4/README.md

 ```
 curl -fsSL https://bun.sh/install | bash
 ```
-Only works on Linux and macOS for now.
+Only works on Linux and macOS for now, windows is quite tricky.

 To install the dependencies of the application, use the Bun package manager:
 ```